 On February 16, 2006, a copy of the Order of Consolidation was served upon respondent by first-class mail, postage fully prepaid, addressed to respondent at the Walnut Creek address.
 This copy of the order was not returned to the State Bar Court by the U.S. Postal Service as undeliverable or for any other reason.

-On March 3, 2006, the court filed an order effective February 22, 2006, vacating its February 6, 2006, Order of Consolidation.
-A copy of said order was properly served upon respondent by first-class mail, postage fully prepaid, addressed to respondent at his official address.
+On March 3, 2006, the court filed an order effective February 22, 2006, vacating its February

+6, 2006, Order of Consolidation.
+A copy of said order was properly served upon respondent by firstclass mail, postage fully prepaid, addressed to respondent at his official address.
 The copy of said order was returned to the State Bar Court by the U.S. Postal Service bearing a label similar to the one on the copy of the Notice of Assignment which was returned to the State Bar Court.

 On March 8, 2006, the court filed an order that this matter stand submitted for decision as of March 3, 2006.
 A copy of said order was properly served upon respondent by first-class mail, postage fully prepaid, addressed to respondent at his official address.
 A courtesy copy of said order was also served upon respondent by first-class mail, postage fully prepaid, addressed to respondent at the Walnut Creek address.
-Neither copy of this order was returned to the State Bar Court by the U.S. Postal Service as undeliverable or for any other reason.
+The copy of said order addressed to respondent at his official address was returned to the State Bar Court by the U.S. Postal Service bearing a label similar to the one on the copy of the Notice of Assignment and the order vacating the Order of Consolidation which were returned to the State Bar Court.
+The copy of said order addressed tor respondent at the Walnut Creek address was not returned to the State Bar Court by the U.S. Postal Service as undeliverable or for any other reason.